GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 The shell scripts `clone.sh`, `tpls.sh`, `geos.sh` (partial scripts) and `compile_geos.sh` (main script) must be created and populated with the relevant content outlined in this document.

-To facilitate this, please follow these organizational instructions:
+To facilitate this, follow these organizational instructions:

 * In your working directory, create a folder named `build_utils`;
 * Place the partial scripts  `clone.sh`, `tpls.sh`, `geos.sh` within the build_utils directory;